-Why Overseeding and Proper Irrigation Can Give Your Lawn a Longer Life
+Proper Irrigation and Seeding Can Give Your Lawn a Healthier Life Over the Years

 As your lawn ages, plenty of factors can conspire to cause your grasses to thin and wither.
 Soil compaction can effectively suffocate root systems, drought can starve your lawn of water, and shade can make it difficult for certain grass species to thrive.
 If you find your lawn struggling with any of these issues, the process of overseeding, or adding new seed to your existing grass, can revitalize your lawn with new life, while proper irrigation throughout the dryer months can help to give your lawn proper nutrients it needs to survive and stay healthy.